sensu/sensu-kubernetes-events/README.md

 will always return an OK status (exit code 0).
 However, for each matching event type it does find, it will create separate events using the [agent API][6].

+Given the above, when a matching event occurs, the check will need to be able to connect to the agent API on `http://127.0.0.1:3031/events`.

 ## Usage examples
 ```
 Sensu Kubernetes events check